-In total we tested 3686 participants distributed across five experiments.
-A convenience sample provided by Amazon Mechanical Turk (MTurk) was selected for Studies 1a, 1b and 1c because it was a reasonable approximation of American adults for our purposes.
-We selected CloudResearch's filtered MTurk panel for Studies 2a and 2b because it provided among the highest-quality online panel data (Douglas et al., 2023; Hauser et al., 2023).
+CloudResearch's filtered MTurk panel for Studies 2a and 2b because it provided among the highest-quality online panel data (Douglas et al., 2023; Hauser et al., 2023) at that time.
 This work makes the point that these effects exist in human populations, and it is left for future work to examine how they vary across ages, sexes, SES, cultures, and other characteristics of interest.